ohoterz/express-ready/README.md

 ```
 Try http://localhost:8080 on your browser.

-It is ready to connect to MySql database and I've used JWT for secure our API.
+It is ready to connect to MySql database and I've used JWT to secure our API.
 I hope you enjoy using express-ready.

 We are welcome everybody to improve our repo.
 Thank you.